 February - March 2021

-- Invite Tribal Partners: The DNR invites tribal participation and membership on the new WMPC.
+- INVITED TRIBAL PARTNERS: The DNR invited tribal participation and membership in the new Wolf Management Plan Committee (WMPC).

-- WMPC Application Opens: The application period opens for stakeholder organizations to apply for a seat on the committee.
+- WMPC APPLICATION OPENED: The application period opened for stakeholder organizations to apply for a seat on the committee.

 Wolf Management Plan Committee